JacobNoahGlik/GradeAssistant_PoC/README.md

 Select the second item (`OAuth client ID`, sub-text: "Requests user consent so your app can access the user's data")

-This will bring you to the "Create OAuth client ID" page. **However**, to be able to continue you need to fill out the `OAuth consent screen` and pass the screening process.
-The step-by-step process is in the [OAuth consent screen](#OAuth-consent-screen) section.
+This will bring you to the "Create OAuth client ID" page.

 Finally, click the application type dropdown, select `Desktop app`, and name it whatever you'd like.